ideapark/career/Documentation/the-nature-of-lisp.md

 constructs.
 For example, if our generated code depended on some file located at some ftp server the preprocessor would have to be able to connect to ftp.
 It's a shame to create and learn a new language just to do this.
-Expecially since there are so many nice languages already out here.
+Especially since there are so many nice languages already out here.
 Of course if we add a little creativity we can easily avoid this pitfall.